lacanoid/datalink/README.md

 You will need to have [WWW::Curl](http://search.cpan.org/~szbalint/WWW-Curl-4.17/lib/WWW/Curl.pm#WWW::Curl::Easy) Perl package installed, as it is used by the extension.
-On Debian, you can install `libwww-curl-perl` package.
+On Debian, you will need to install `libwww-curl-perl` and `libdbd-pg-perl` packages.

+    apt install libwww-curl-perl libdbd-pg-perl

 Recent versions also require [pguri](https://github.com/petere/pguri) extension, which must be installed separately.